Skip to content

 After pnpm build + pnpm link --global, the bare carabase (or short alias cb) works from any directory.

-The wizard’s pre-flight checks verify these for you — the section below is what to install BEFORE running pnpm install.
+The wizard’s pre-flight checks verify these for you — the table below is what to install before running pnpm install.

-PostgreSQL 16 + pgvectorbrew install postgresql@16 && brew services start postgresql@16 then ./scripts/setup-native-db.sh to install pgvector.
+PostgreSQL 16 + pgvector brew install postgresql@16 && brew services start postgresql@16, then install the pgvector extension.
 (Or docker compose up -d if you prefer Docker.)

 Optional, recommended:

-OpenClaw CLIThe agent runtime.
-Without it, the host runs fine but chat returns 503.
+OpenClaw The premium agent runtime.
+Optional — chat works without it (see below).
 See OpenClaw for install + config.

 “psql not found” — Install Postgres: brew install postgresql@16 && brew services start postgresql@16.

-“pgvector extension not available” — Run ./scripts/setup-native-db.sh to build pgvector from source for your Postgres install.
+“pgvector extension not available” — Install the pgvector extension for your Postgres install.

-“HOST_MASTER_KEY is not configured”pnpm carabase init should generate this for you.
-If you’re running from a half-set-up state, re-run pnpm carabase init — it’s idempotent and won’t rotate the key unless you explicitly ask.
+“HOST_MASTER_KEY is not configured”pnpm carabase init generates this for you.
+If you’re in a half-set-up state, re-run it — it’s idempotent and won’t rotate the key unless you explicitly ask.
+Losing this key means losing every encrypted integration credential.

-The Admin SPA shows “no workspace” — The seed didn’t run. pnpm carabase workspace list to check, pnpm db:seed:<env> to create the default workspace.
+The Admin SPA shows “no workspace” — The seed didn’t run.
+Check with pnpm carabase workspace list, then pnpm db:seed:<env> to create the default workspace.